Ren and I have gone on many adventures together, but one thing we’ve never done is ride a rollercoaster.

 We’ve ridden rollercoasters before on our own but never as a couple.
 I know it doesn’t sound like a big deal, but it’s something we’ve been wanting to do for a long time now.
 I guess we just want to know who’ll scream louder, me or her.
 I always say it’s her but deep down inside, I have a feeling it’ll be me.
 I’ve seen enough of those viral theme park videos to know that it’s always the guy who passes out from screaming like a little girl.

 In any case, that’s what we hoped to find out today at Everland.
 It’s Korea’s biggest theme park and home to one of the steepest and fastest wooden rollercoasters in the world.
 Let’s do this!

 WHAT IS EVERLAND RESORT?

 Everland Resort is a Korean theme park located about 36 km from Seoul in Yongin City.
 It’s South Korea’s biggest theme park, receiving around 7.3 million visitors annually.
 It’s owned and operated by the Samsung Group of companies and is made up of five themed zones – Global Fair, Zootopia, European Adventure, Magic Land, and American Adventure.

 Among the most popular attractions at Everland are T Express, one of the world’s fastest wooden rollercoasters, and Panda World, which is home to a pair of giant pandas gifted to South Korea by Chinese president Xi Jinping as a sign of friendship.
-A one-day pass to Everland normally costs KRW 54,000 for adults and KRW 43,000 for children, but you can get them for KRW 35,000 and KRW 29,000 respectively if you purchase them in advance through Klook.
+A one-day adult pass to Everland normally costs KRW 54,000, but you can get it for KRW 31,000 if you purchase it in advance through Klook.

 HOW TO GET TO EVERLAND RESORT